-Frank Blohm, Vice President and General Manager of Operations
+Frank Blohm, Vice President of Operations and Supply Chains

 Frank received his Supply Chain Certification from San Jose State University and he is an active member of APICs and ISM.
 Frank has a passion for boating and spends his spare time on his jet boat.